Marni1/Weather-App/README.md

-## WeatherApp
+## WeatherApp⛅
-Simple weather application that allows you to check the weather in the place specified by the user
+Simple weather application that allows you to check the weather in the place specified by the user<br>
+Preview: